 Hello!
 I am a rather plain girl and speak with people in a very straightforward manner, and don’t know how to please others.
 Among the brothers and sisters in my family, I am the most inferior, so my parents don’t care about me very much.
-When I was at school, my grades were nothing special, only average, and thus the teachers and classmates didn’t pay much attention to me.
-After I work, I am still ignored by my colleagues.
-Therefore, I feel very inferior, and always complain that why I am always inferior to others and left out in the cold.
+When I was in school, my grades were nothing special, only average, and thus the teachers and classmates didn’t pay much attention to me.
+After I began to work, I was still ignored by my colleagues.
+Therefore, I felt very inferior, and always complain about why I am always inferior to others and left out in the cold.
 I feel especially lonely in my heart.
-So I have a question: How to resolve the inferiority complex produced from being ignored or despised by others?
+So I have a question: How do I resolve the inferiority complex produced from being ignored or despised by others?

 Hello!
 I understand your present feelings.
 In the past, I was also an inferior girl.
 I have two sisters.
 The elder is beautiful and capable, and the younger is clever and lovely.
-Yet I, as a plain Jane and introvert between them, was ignored by my family.
+Yet I, as a plain Jane and an introvert between them, was ignored by my family.
 I always felt I was redundant in my family.
-At school, I was a girl with average grades and ordinary appearance, and I had nothing special among my classmates, so nobody would pay attention to my existence.
+At school, I was a girl with average grades and an ordinary appearance, and I had nothing special among my classmates, so nobody would pay attention to my existence.
 When I worked in a mall, all of my colleagues were silver-tongued, while I was slow in speech, so my achievement was always lower than them.
-When I was with my friends, they, dolled up with makeup, usually talked about the popular trends and laughed, while I always couldn’t keep up with them and was left alone.
-They laughed at me and said I was Ultraman (a transliteration for the words “out man”, meaning out-dated rubes) … Since I was young, I had felt very inferior because I couldn’t always obtain others’ attention.
+When I was with my friends, they got all dolled up with makeup, usually talked about the popular trends and laughed, while I always couldn’t keep up with them and was left alone.
+They laughed at me and said I was outdated.
+Since I was young, I had felt very inferior because I couldn’t always obtain others’ attention.
 I envied others and was more and more dissatisfied with my appearance, living in pain.

 Everyone Is Unique in the Eyes of God

-From God’s words I realized that every creature created by God has its value and significance to its existence.
+From God’s words I realized that every creature created by God has value and significance to its existence.
 All of them are playing each of their roles under God’s sovereignty and are good in God’s eyes.
-All things created by God have each of their aptitudes.
-The taller have their value, while the shorter have their nimbleness.
-No matter a creature is tall or short, big or small, there is a unique value and purpose to its existence.
+All things created by God each have their aptitudes.
+The taller ones have their value, while the shorter ones have their nimbleness.
+No matter whether a creature is tall or short, big or small, there is a unique value and purpose to its existence.
 Various creatures show forth the Creator’s authority and wisdom and make the world more beautiful.

 Though all of us are different in appearance, caliber, personality, speciality, and ability, yet in the eyes of God, we are all the best and we each have our own special sides, responsibilities and missions.
 God hopes that all of us could submit to His sovereignty and arrangements, follow the path of life that God has set for us, perform our respective roles, and fulfill our respective function for the Creator.
-Only at that time did I realize that I was fooling myself with the thought that I am so ordinary and common that nobody would pay attention to me, and thus felt inferior and depressed.
+Only at that time did I realize that I was fooling myself with the thoughts that I am so ordinary and common and that nobody will pay attention to me.
+Thus I felt inferior and depressed.
 Actually, there is value and significance to my existence in the eyes of God.

 Looking For the Root of Inferiority

-I am so grateful for God’s guidance that I found the root cause of my feeling of inferiority.
-One day, I read God’s words: “Under the driving force of a corrupt satanic disposition, what are people’s ideals, hopes, ambitions, and life goals and directions?
+I am so grateful for God’s guidance that helped me find the root cause of my feeling of inferiority.
+One day, I read God’s words, “Under the driving force of a corrupt satanic disposition, what are people’s ideals, hopes, ambitions, and life goals and directions?
 Aren’t they contrary to positive things?
 Firstly, people always want to be stars, famous people, or famous actors.
 Are these positive things?
 They wish to gain great fame and prestige, to bring honor to their ancestors, which is not at all in line with positive things.
 In addition, this runs counter to the law of God’s rule over mankind’s fate.”

-In the beginning, God let us human live on the earth, and hoped we could worship Him on the earth and live out the likeness of a true man to glorify Him and manifest Him.
-However, after we human were corrupted by Satan, we no longer listened to His words and obeyed Him.
+In the beginning, God let us humans live on the earth, and hoped that we could worship Him on the earth and live out the likeness of a true man to glorify Him and manifest Him.
+However, after we humans were corrupted by Satan, we no longer listened to His words or obeyed Him.
 The living rules of Satan have become the foundation of our existence and the principles of our actions.
-Thinking of that from an early age, we had been influenced and infected by Satan’s poison such as “rising above others,” “family prestige,” and “As a tree lives with its bark, a man lives with his face,” and thus we pursue to be famous people, great figures, and heroes, and hope that we can fill the bill supereminence and be thought highly of and admired.
+Thinking of that from an early age, we had been influenced and infected by Satan’s poison such as “rising above others,” “One should bring honor to his ancestors,” and “As a tree lives for its bark, a man lives for his face” and thus we pursue to be famous people, great figures, and heroes, and hope that we can be outstanding and be thought highly of and admired.
 When we feel that we cannot be under the limelight or stand out, we begin to have negative emotions, and thus we feel inferior and dark, as if our lives were discolored.

-Thinking of that since I was young, I had been pursuing perfection and to realize my own value, unwilling to be ignored and despised by others.
-So when I was left out in the cold and not be thought highly of, my heart was filled with complaints and I was dissatisfied with my appearance and character given by God, and not willing to submit to His orchestration and arrangement.
+I thought about myself: Since I was young, I had been pursuing perfection and to realize my own value, unwilling to be ignored and despised by others.
+So when I was left out in the cold and not thought highly of, my heart was filled with complaints and I was dissatisfied with my appearance and character given to me by God, and not willing to submit to His orchestrations and arrangements.
 In the end, I fell into the feeling of inferiority and lived in pain and depression.
-Not until that moment did I realize that the root cause of my feeling of inferiority is not my ordinary appearance or the lowly origin, but that I had paid so much attention to my position in others’ hearts—I had always pursued to be looked up to and admired by them and regarded it as the value and significance of my living.
-After understanding these, I prayed to God and wished Him to guide me to find the path of resolving the inferiority complex.
+Not until that moment did I realize that the root cause of my feeling of inferiority is not my ordinary appearance or the lowly origin, but that I had paid so much attention to my position in others’ hearts—I had always pursued to be looked up to and admired by them and regarded this as the value and significance of my life.
+After understanding this, I prayed to God and wished that He could guide me to find the path of resolving the inferiority complex within me.

 The Path to Resolve Inferiority

-The missions God bestows upon us are different, and they are also different in demonstration.
-Thus, I think of myself, though I am ordinary and common and not eloquent and without any special talents, I can use words to expressfor us and bear testimony to many of His wondrous deeds for more people.
+The missions God bestows upon us are different.
+Thus, I think of myself, though I am ordinary and common and not eloquent and without any special talents, I can use words to express God’s love for us and bear testimony to many of His wondrous deeds for more people.
 Isn’t this the mission God bestows upon me?
 Think about Job.
 When he lost his great fortune, livestock all over the mountains, and his children, and when he even used a potsherd to scrape away the sore boils sitting among the ashes, he did not care how his friends and family saw him but pursued to fear God and shun evil and never sinned with his lips to offend God or said hurtful words about God.
 At last he was approved by God.
 If one could obtain the Creator’s approval, isn’t his life the most valuable and meaningful?

-After I understood God’s will, I felt my mindset changed a lot.
-With a thankful heart, I began to accept the ordinariness God gave me and no longer pursued to be looked up to by others.
+After I understood God’s will, I felt my mindset had changed a lot.
+With a thankful heart, I began to accept the ordinariness that God gave me and no longer pursued to be looked up to by others.
 I am willing to pursue the truth, live by God’s words, and be a person who truly obeys God and worships God with my feet firmly on the ground.
 When I learn to let go of my wrong views of life, though I am still insignificant among people and sometimes looked down upon by others, I am no longer as concerned as before about what I could gain or lose.
-I know the things I should truly pursue and my life value won’t change, whether others look up to me or look down upon me.
-I am willing to seek the living out of the manner in which ashould behave to comfort God’s heart.
-When I practice like this, gradually the inferiority complex is resolved and I feel released and free.
+I know the things I should truly pursue and that my life value won’t change whether others look up to me or look down upon me.
+I am willing to live out the likeness of Christians to comfort God’s heart.
+When I practiced like this, gradually the inferiority complex in me was resolved and I felt released and free.

 Xiaoyu, Loving Stage